Shuffle/python-apps/Docs/ms-security-compliance.md

 ### Step 3: Register a New App
 - Set name of your choice.
-- Select supported account type
+- Select supported account type.
 - You don't have to set redirect URL.

 ### Step 4: Generate client secret
-- Go to your application &#8594; Certificates & Secrets &#8594; New client Secret
+- Go to your application &#8594; Certificates & Secrets &#8594; New client Secret.

 ## Note
 - You'll need Tenant ID, Client ID & client Secret for authentication (Tenant ID & Client ID are available under application overview and for Client Secret  go to Certificate & Secrets section).
 - Make sure your application has adequate permissions.
-- To add permission, Go to your application &#8594; API permission &#8594; Add permission (some of the permissions will require admin consent)
+- Each action may require different permission to run.
+To add permissions, Go to your application in azure portal &#8594; API permission &#8594; Add permission (some of the permissions will require admin consent).
 - After adding permission , Grant consent.
+- Be sure to use work / business account.
+Most of the actions are not supported on personal account.

+## References
+- To read more about required permission for each action you can refer to [Security](https://docs.microsoft.com/en-us/graph/api/resources/security-api-overview?view=graph-rest-1.0) & [compliance](https://docs.microsoft.com/en-us/graph/api/resources/complianceapioverview?view=graph-rest-beta)'s official documentation.